zain-95/CSPRBG/README.md

     distribution if (n-d) >= 10.
 As small value of A(d) are as unexpected as big a two-sided test should be used.

+    * FIPS 140-1

+    Do 4 of the statistical tests on a random binary sequence of length = 20000 and check if the sequence passes all of them.

 ########################## Python Requirements:##########################

     * sympy